 But then again, our excursion only lasted 2 hours instead of the 4 that it should have.
 I understand that weather is unpredictable and that safety must always come first.
 And yet, I can’t help but wonder.
 If the conditions looked so bad that day, why not cancel the tour?
 The cynic in me says the company just wanted to do the minimum and avoid the cancellation losses.
 The optimist points out it gave people a chance to at least have a look at the glacier up close, if only a quick one.

 Perhaps on a clear sunny day, Fox Glacier heli hike could be the once in a lifetime experience that some people claim it is.
 I don’t know.
 Perhaps, I will never know.
 I do know, however, that those ice caves still look pretty cool.
 And that I would be more than willing to give them another try.
 When the conditions are right.

-As always I’d be interested in your opinion.
+I talk about Fox Glacier in more detail in my YouTube video, so make sure to have a look.
+And as always, I’d be interested in your opinion.
 Would you do the Fox Glacier heli hike?
 Or perhaps you already did?
 Did you enjoy it?
 Let me know in the comments, let’s chat!